• Kapcsolat

 Hosszú leírás:

 This book explores the women?s journeys in and out of crime, including the various socio-structural constraints which could impede the women?s desistance efforts, especially for M?ori women, who are overrepresented in Aotearoa New Zealand?s prison population.
-The book explores the influence of the women?s personal relationships (with families of origin/wh?nau, intimate partners, friends/associates, and children) and their institutional interactions (i.e., their experiences of employment, drug/alcohol addiction treatment and other forms of rehabilitative support).
+This book explores the influence of the women?s personal relationships (with families of origin/wh?nau, intimate partners, friends/associates, and children) and their institutional interactions (i.e., their experiences of employment, drug/alcohol addiction treatment and other forms of rehabilitative support).
 The book also takes a close look at the role of housing ? and the more subjective notion of ?home? ? in the women?s offending and desistance journeys.
 It makes recommendations for policy and practice to support women leaving prison in Aotearoa New Zealand (and internationally) with an emphasis on the importance of wider community support.

-The book makes an original contribution to desistance literature by bringing greater conceptual clarity to gendered aspects of the desistance process and how these manifest in a colonial setting.
+This book makes an original contribution to desistance literature by bringing greater conceptual clarity to gendered aspects of the desistance process and how these manifest in a colonial setting.
 It will appeal to students and scholars of criminology, desistance, gender studies, recovery from addiction, and to practitioners and policy makers in these fields.

 This book makes a significant contribution to the internationalisation of the desistance literature in general, and to the field of women?s desistance in particular.
 Low offers a nuanced and rigorous analysis of the intertwined areas of housing, gender and minority positions that ? through a historically-aware discussion of the broader socio-political context, including colonial legacies ? also sheds new and thought-provoking light on the role of macro-levelled aspects of desistance.
 A strongly recommended read!